 Effective environmental stewardship of agricultural land is essential for good environmental outcomes for our landscape.
-In B&NES there are many examples of good farming practice, however there are some pockets of land, including in the Bath World Heritage Site, that are in poor condition and therefore co-ordinated action is needed to further support sustainable food production.
+In B&NES there are many examples of

-Note: The distance travelled by food, whilst significant, is not the only measure of foods' environmental impact and other factors' such as production methods and storage are important.
+1 Note: The distance travelled by food, whilst significant, is not the only measure of foods' environmental impact and other factors' such as production methods and storage are important.
 This delivery theme addresses ways in which we can localise food production and supply, but only where it provides environmental, social and economic benefits and contributes to a sustainable food sector that provides wide diversity and choice.